 Casement Vs. Double Hung Windows: What’s The Difference?

-Replacing your windows is a great way to enhance the comfort, appearance, and energy efficiency of your home, but some homeowners have trouble deciding which style of replacement windows to install.
-Below, we take a look at two of the most common window styles—casement and double-hung—in terms of form, function, and features, so you can feel more confident in deciding which windows are right for your home.
+Casement windows vs. double hung—what are the key differences?
+Replacing your windows can be a great way to enhance the comfort level, appearance, and energy efficiency of your home.
+However, some homeowners have trouble deciding which style of replacement windows to install.
+Let’s take a look at two of the most common window styles—casement and double-hung—in terms of form, function, and features and discover which of the two is right for your home.

 WHAT IS A CASEMENT WINDOW?